Required Abilities & Skills (ND)

 - College-level Algebra: 1 course

 - General Biology (science-major level): 2 semesters or 3 quarters.
 Must cover concepts in cellular biology and genetics.
-Appropriate lab work required.
+Appropriate hands-on lab work required.
 Individual courses in the biological sciences may count if the above competencies are met, i.e., anatomy, physiology, microbiology, and botany.

 Strongly Recommended Courses

-Though not required for admission, faculty recommend students complete biochemistry, anatomy and physiology, and botany coursework in addition to the prerequisite requirements.
+Though not required for admission, faculty recommend students complete biochemistry, anatomy and physiology, and microbiology coursework in addition to the prerequisite requirements.
 These courses will substantially enhance students' ability to master the naturopathic course material.

 Other Suggested Courses